The different stages of Medicare Part D coverage and understanding the Coverage Gap:

 stage, you pay the full cost of your drugs until the amount of your deductible has been reached.
-Then you move to the Initial Coverage stage. $0 deductible1 plans such as the SilverScript Choice and Plus2 plans start in the Initial Coverage stage.
-Some plans other than SilverScript charge as much as $405 for a The Initial Coverage Stage
+Then you move to the Initial Coverage stage. $0 deductibleSee details in footnote1 plans such as the SilverScript Choice, PlusSee details in footnote2 and AllureSee details in footnote2 plans start in the Initial Coverage stage.
+Some plans other than SilverScript charge as much as $405 in 2018 and $415 in 2019 for a deductible.

+The Initial Coverage Stage